kylekwong/cs109-hot-hand/hot_hand.md

 ## Conclusions
-Despite fitting individual logistic regression models on our Top 20 players, and testing for both binary and non-binary streaks, we still found that previous_streak lacked any strong predictive value.
-No models found previous_streak to be a significant factor in a shot’s probability.
-It appears therefore that the Hot Hand theory exists for neither individuals nor the league as a whole, suggesting that the Hot Hand is in fact a fallacy.
+Despite fitting individual logistic regression models on our Top 20 players, and testing for both binary and non-binary streaks, we found that `previous_streak` lacked any strong predictive value.
+No models found `previous_streak` to be a significant factor in a shot’s probability.
+It appears therefore that the Hot Hand theory exists for neither individuals nor the league as a whole, suggesting that the Hot Hand is indeed a fallacy.